 - Letting the property become virtually uninhabitable.

-If a tenant experiences these types of problems and you don’t take appropriate action within a reasonable timeframe, they may be able to break their lease without penalty.
+If a tenant experiences these types of problems and you don’t take appropriate action within a reasonable timeframe, the tenant may be able to break the lease without penalty.

 There may come a time when you decide to revamp and repurpose your rental property.
 Perhaps you plan to convert it into a bed and breakfast or a small boutique restaurant to boost profitability.
 In this situation, a buyout clause can help you regain possession of your property without having to wait for the lease term to end.

-Self-occupation is when a landlord decides to move back into their property.
+Self-occupation is when a landlord decides to move back into the property.
 There are many reasons you might do this, like wanting to be closer to family or needing to save money.
-However, if you have a tenant already living in your rental property, you can’t just kick them to the curb before the lease expires.
+However, if you have a tenant already living in your rental property, you can’t just kick the tenant to the curb before the lease expires.
 In this case, a buyout clause would help you break your current tenant’s lease without violating your rental agreement.

-If you’re considering adding a buyout clause to your rental agreement, just know that it may be more complex than other lease components.
-That said, here are some key things to keep in mind when creating a lease buyout clause:
+If you’re contemplating adding a buyout clause to your rental agreement, just know that it may be more complex than other lease components.
+That said, here are a few key factors to keep in mind when creating a lease buyout clause:

-No matter who is terminating the lease early, there should always be a valid reason for doing so.
-A tenant can’t just decide they don’t feel like paying rent anymore.
+Regardless of who terminates the lease early, there should always be a valid reason for doing so.
+A tenant can’t just decide to not pay rent any longer.
 Similarly, landlords must legally justify their reasons for terminating a lease before it ends.
 Your lease buyout clause should outline what warrants an early termination, such as military leave or medical reasons, along with required verification materials to support that claim.

 Aside from exceptions like military enlistment or personal safety issues, most lease buyout clauses include financial penalties, otherwise known as a buyout fee.
-In your buyout clause, explicitly outline the amount of money the landlord/tenant must pay to break the lease early.
+In your buyout clause, explicitly outline the amount of money the landlord or tenant must pay to break the lease early, based upon which of you needs to break the lease.
 This fee can vary depending on factors like how many months are remaining in the lease, the type of property, and legal parameters based on your state.

 While buyout clauses provide a safety net for both landlords and tenants, there are other ways to handle early lease termination, including: